github/docs/content/codespaces/codespaces-reference/security-in-codespaces.md

 ### Authentication

-You can connect to a codespace using a web browser or from Visual Studio Code.
-If you connect from Visual Studio Code, you are prompted to authenticate with {% data variables.product.product_name %}.
+You can connect to a codespace using a web browser or from {% data variables.product.prodname_vscode %}.
+If you connect from {% data variables.product.prodname_vscode_shortname %}, you are prompted to authenticate with {% data variables.product.product_name %}.

 Every time a codespace is created or restarted, it's assigned a new {% data variables.product.company_short %} token with an automatic expiry period.
 This period allows you to work in the codespace without needing to reauthenticate during a typical working day, but reduces the chance that you will leave a connection open when you stop using the codespace.